Kotti/kotti_user_manual/docs/_build/html/_sources/adding_content/custom_content.txt

 Kotti maintains a system for add-ons called the Kollective, a listing and collaborative work area where software developers produce and maintain add-ons.
 Maintaining software can be a chore.
-The Kollective uses automation to run tests on add-ons to assure compatibility with Kotti as fixes and advancements are made.
+The Kollective uses automation to help with this.
+Tests are run on add-ons to assure compatibility with Kotti as fixes and advancements are made.

 Browse the Kollective for available add-ons, and ask your website administrator to install the ones you need.
 It is good to settle on add-ons that are